This is a sponsored conversation written by me on behalf of Go To Louisville. The opinions and text are all mine.

 We got to stay in the lovely LGBT-owned Vu Hotel, in the Smoketown neighborhood.
 Vu is owned by the same folks who brought us The Connection, another one of Louisville’s most popular gay clubs.

 LGBT Rights and Protections

-While Kentucky has had issues with their questionable political record, Louisville has earned a perfect 100% rating from HRC’s Municipal Equality Index.
-The MEI measures LGBT inclusive policies in local areas.
-Louisville goes above and beyond in protecting their LGBT citizens by having non-discrimination policies in place for employment, housing, and public accommodations.
+While Kentucky has had issues with its questionable political record, Louisville has earned a perfect 100% rating from HRC’s Municipal Equality Index.
+The MEI measures LGBT-inclusive policies in local areas.
+Louisville goes above and beyond in protecting its LGBT citizens by having non-discrimination policies in place for employment, housing, and public accommodations.
 They also have services in place for LGBT young people, LGBT elders, and programs specific to the transgender community.
 The city appointed an LGBT liaison to the police department.
 City leadership has also made a public commitment to LGBT civil rights.